Cognigy/Documentation/docs/ai/empower/knowledge-ai/text-extraction-with-azure-ai.md

 If you don't want to use Azure AI Document Intelligence for File Extraction, go to your Agent's Knowledge AI Settings and set the File Extractor option to "Basic (local parser)".

 #### Cognigy.AI versions 4.71-4.79:
-This strategy is applied when `.preset_ca` is appended to the file name of an uploaded file.
+Azure AI Document Intelligence is used when `.preset_ca` is appended to the file name of an uploaded file.
 For example, `cognigy.preset_ca.pdf`, where `cognigy` is the initial file name, `.preset_ca` is the preset to apply the text extraction, and `.pdf` is the file extension.

 ### Cognigy.AI Additional Data Privacy Terms